FazilAhamedK/ScalerOSS-GitHubDesktop-PlayGround/PseudoInformation.md

 This file is created because I don't know what else to create!
 Does it even matter where am I editing it from?
+For all you know, this line could have been from Codespaces.